Mohenjo Daro (film): Pre-production

-Construction of the primary outdoor sets to be used in recreating the ancient city duly commenced in Bhuj, Gujarat, near where director Ashutosh Gowariker had shot his early film, Lagaan (2001).
+Construction of the primary outdoor sets to be used in recreating the ancient city duly commenced in Bhuj, Gujarat, near where Gowariker had shot his earlier film, Lagaan (2001).

-As AGPPL producer Sunita Gowariker recounted their initial dialogue when Ashutosh Gowariker decided Mohenjo Daro as his next project, her immediate response was that the city does not exist any more, how would they shoot the film.
+As AGPPL producer Sunita Gowariker recounted their initial dialogue when Ashutosh decided Mohenjo Daro as his next project, her immediate response was that the city does not exist any more, how would they shoot the film.
 To which Ashutosh responded: "We put up the whole city!"
 The film sets ultimately built to recreate the ancient city of Mohenjo-Daro spanned more than 25 acres.

-Painstaking effort was made to ensure precise accuracy of the city's film set construction, matching its proportions and architecture to the actual archaeological ruins.
-The famous Great Bath, for instance, is built exactly to scale, as are the houses in the film.
+Painstaking effort was made to ensure accuracy of the city's film set construction, matching its proportions and architecture to the actual archaeological ruins.
+The famous Great Bath, for instance, is built to scale, as are the houses in the film.
 To quote lead actress Pooja Hegde, "The sets were so detailed that once we stepped onto them, you were enveloped by the ambience.
 Ashu sir's detailing is so great that if there's a mashal, the wall behind it would be blackened to resemble soot.
 Whenever I stepped onto the sets, I automatically got into the mood ...
 Ashu sir made you feel like you were already there."